 Yana Skakun

-Easter is a popular time and venues — particularly churches — book up well in advance for the bank holiday weekend.
-If you're considering an Easter wedding, it's worth booking your photographer at least a year ahead.
-The long weekend also means that some guests travel further and stay longer, which can make for a more relaxed, celebratory atmosphere across the day.
+Easter is a genuinely popular time to marry, and venues — particularly churches — book up well in advance for the bank holiday weekend.
+If you are considering an Easter wedding, it is worth securing your photographer at least a year ahead, since the handful of Easter Saturdays each spring get reserved early by couples who have their hearts set on the long weekend.
+I keep my Easter availability visible as early as possible for exactly this reason.

 Yana Skakun